TAFFO-org/TAFFO/test/polybench-cpu-embedded/README.md

 Make sure to set them to the correct environment variables you want for your experiments first!
 The defaults are kinda random: they will certainly work, and at the same time they will certainly not be optimal.

- - `costmodel`: one of the available cost models (see also: `taffo --help`)
- - `instrset`: one of the available instruction set restrictions (leave this to the default or you'll be sorry)
- - `enobweight`: weight of the precision component to the obj. function
- - `timeweight`: weight of the mathematical operation component to the obj. function
- - `castweight`: weight of the cast operation component to the obj. function
- - `pb_dataset`: one of the dataset names provided by Polybench (look at the Polybench docs)
  - `embedded_sysroot`: (embedded only) a valid sysroot for the target architecture; used mainly to find C library header files.
 This is the only parameter that will need to be specified almost every time (unless you built GCC from source... and in that case you will probably have two problems)
  - `embedded_triple`: (embedded only) a valid architecture triple such as arm-none-eabi
  - `embedded_cpu`: (embedded only) the target CPU